IamKay/100DaysOfCode/README.md

 * Day 3
   > Continued with reading on polymer.
 Today i tried a hands-on practice rather than just reading.
 I tried making a couple of simple elements, fixed some problems with importing elements.
 Hopefully there will be something worth posting on github as well.

+* Day 4
+  > Began making a polymer carousel element by following and understanding the codelab.
+I'm following the polymer 2 codelab in  Poylmer 3.
+It took the whole day and now i'm stuck at the second last step.
+I even opened an issue and i'll try to fix it myself tomorrow.